FIELD AUDIT · YEET/RISKY-CLICK

 • Variance dominates session-level outcomes, especially with late-stage cash-out targets.
 Push-to-bust sessions can wipe accumulated multipliers and run drawdowns past the bankroll fast.

 • The press-your-luck strategy math says no click-count pattern beats the house edge regardless of brand.
-The comparable Mines math walkthrough is at the conditional-probability framework.
+The comparable Mines math walkthrough is at the cluster note.

 • Auto-bet at high round counts on any brand is an exposure multiplier.
 Yeet Risky Click auto-bet (if exposed) has the same risk profile.

 • If gambling has stopped being fun, Yeet's newer-brand status does not change the situation.
-Free, confidential help: GamCare and BeGambleAware. our player-protection limits page lists brand-side limits worth setting.
+Free, confidential help: GamCare and BeGambleAware. our self-imposed limits page lists brand-side limits worth setting.

 • The honest stance: Yeet Risky Click is a reasonable press-your-luck build for exploration play; the bankroll-discipline rules are unchanged.